trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

-# 📊 Project Title: RFM Analysis
-Author: Nguyen Huyen Trang
-Date: YYYY-MM-DD
-Tools Used: Python
+# 📊 Project Title: Analyze User Churn & Retention of Flood It – A Mobile Game App Using SQL & Python

 ---